apache/predictionio/engines/src/main/java/recommendations/tutorial1-develop.md

 You need to specify the types of the data in LJavaDataSource.
 You can ignore the EmptyParams and Object for now.
 They are used for evaluation which will be explained in later tutorials.

-The only function you need to implement is LJavaDataSource's read() method (as defined in DataSource.java):

-It reads comma or tab delimited rating file and return TrainingData which will be used by the Algorithm for training.
+The only function you need to implement is LJavaDataSource's read() method (as defined in DataSource.java).
+It reads comma or tab delimited rating file and return TrainingData which will be used by the Algorithm for training:

 ```java
 @Override